FOR IMMEDIATE RELEASE

 About Mama’s Kitchen

 Mama’s Kitchen was founded in 1990 when volunteers from the AIDS Assistance Fund discovered that many of their clients were becoming too ill to take care of themselves.
 They realized that a reliable home meal delivery service was needed to ensure that these individuals would continue to receive nutritious, life-sustaining food.
 In 2004, Mama’s Pantry was opened to provide individuals with HIV/AIDS who are able to prepare meals the opportunity to supplement their nutritional needs.
 During the past 26 years, Mama’s Kitchen has served over eight million meals and has never turned away a client who qualified for our services.
 Our commitment to our clients remains unchanged and today the organization has expanded its service to San Diegans affected by either AIDS or cancer.
-Mama’s Kitchen also offers a Nutrition Education Service, led by a registered dietitian, which provides nutrition coaching to HIV-positive residents to assist them in managing their diagnosis through proper nutrition.
-Mama’s Kitchen provides three meals a day, for every day of the year, free of charge, to approximately 350 men, women, and children in San Diego County each week.
+Mama’s Kitchen provides three meals a day, for every day of the year, free of charge, to approximately 350 men, women, and children in San Diego County.
 Learn more and make a donation at www.mamaskitchen.org.
-Connect with us on Facebook, Twitter and Instagram.
+Connect with us on Facebook and Twitter.